malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 ```

 ## Field Extensions and the $G_2$ point in Python
+Bilinear pairings are rather agnostic to the kinds of groups we opt for, but Ethereum's $G_2$ uses ellipictic curves with field extensions.
+If we want to be able to read Solidity code that uses ZK-SNARKS, we need to have a rough idea of what these are.

+Usually EC points are thought of as two points $x$ and $y$.
+With field extensions, the $x$ and $y$ themselves become TWO-DIMENSIONAL objects $(x,y)$ pairs.

+This is analogous to how complex numbers "extend" real numbers and turn them into something with two-dimensions (a real component and an imaginary component).

+A field extension is a very abstract concept, and frankly, the relationship between a field and its extension doesn’t matter from a purely functional concept.

+Just think of it this way: An elliptic curve in $G_2$ is an elliptic curve where both the $x$ and the $y$ element are two-dimensional objects.
+In other words, a $G_2$ point is a pair of tuples: $((x_0,x_1), \space (y_0,y_1))$.

 ## Why must $G_1$ and $G_2$ have the same order?
 It is important for $G_1$ and $G_2$ (and by extension $G_T$) to have the same order (number of points) so that the bilinear pairing $e: G_1 \times G_2 \rightarrow G_T$ can exist.